Stiefel tropical linear spaces: Tropical linear maps and their images

 Conversely, assume $y \in (x \odot A) + \R_{> 0}\{e_j:j\in J\}$, where $x$ is in the relative interior of some face $F$ in $\mc B(A)$, and $F$ and $J$ satisfy condition \eqref{cd:J}.
 We wish to construct $\cl x\in\bbK^d$ with valuation~$x$ such that $\val(\cl x\cdot \cl A)=y$.
 Write $\cl x_i = (\lc(\cl x_i) + \cl x'_i)t^{x_i}$.
 Again, consider the matrix $\cl B = (\cl b_{ij}) \in \bbk^{d \times J}$ defined by \eqref{eq:submatrix}.
 In view of Lemma~\ref{lem:kernel meets torus}, it is possible to choose the leading coefficients $\lc(\cl x_i) \in \bbk^*$ of~$\cl x$ such that $\lc(\cl x)\cdot \cl B$ is zero.
 By our genericity assumption on $\cl A$, we may suppose that $\sum_{i\in I_j(\tc(x))}\lc(\cl x_i)\lc(\cl a_{ij})$ is nonzero for any $j \in [n] \setminus J$, ensuring that $\val((\cl x \cdot \cl A)_j)=y_j$ for any $j \in [n] \setminus J$.

 Now, for each $j \in J$ choose a generic $\cl y_j\in\bbK$ with $\val(\cl y_j)=y_j$.
-Solving for the higher-order parts $\cl x'_i$ of the $\cl x_i$ which will obtain $\sum_i \cl x_i \cl a_{ij}= \cl y_j$ for all $j \in J$ is a question of solving a linear system of $|J| < d$ equations in~$d$ unknowns.
-After dividing each of these equations by the corresponding term $t^{(x \odot A)_j}$, we get a system whose coefficients are units in the valuation ring of $\bbK$ and whose constant terms are in its maximal ideal.
-Our genericity assumptions guarantee that this system is solvable, and that we never have to invert an element of~$\bbK$ of strictly positive valuation while solving it.
-We can thus find a solution $(\cl x'_i)$ with all coordinates having positive valuation, as desired. \end{proof}
+Solving for the higher-order parts $\cl x'_i$ of the $\cl x_i$ which will arrange that $\sum_i \cl x_i \cl a_{ij}= \cl y_j$ for all $j \in J$ is a question of solving a linear system over $\bbK$ of $|J| < d$ equations in~$d$ unknowns.
+After dividing each of these equations by the corresponding term $t^{(x \odot A)_j}$, we get a system whose coefficients have nonnegative valuation and whose constant terms have strictly positive valuation.
+The coefficients that have zero valuation are precisely those corresponding to the indices $(i,j) \in \tc(x)$.
+Hall's marriage theorem implies that there is a partial matching from $I_J(\tc(x))$ to $J$ contained in $\tc(x)$.
+We can perform Gaussian elimination to get pivots in the entries corresponding to this matching, and our genericity assumption ensures that in this process we only have to invert elements of~$\bbK$ of zero valuation.
+This shows that the system has a solution $(\cl x'_i)$ where all coordinates have positive valuation, as desired. \end{proof}

 It is tempting to imagine that the terms in the union in Equation~\eqref{eq:L'(A)} would be the closed cells of a cell complex, given that Proposition~\ref{r:odot A} shows that the $F\odot A$ form a cell complex, and the orthants added over each individual $F\odot A$ together with their faces clearly do.
 Example~\ref{ex:Felipe March 5} is a cautionary one, showing that there can be non-facial intersections between these putative cells (though it is interesting that the covectors in the example do not contain any matchings).